These Sanctuary residents will be forever remembered by Sheila, the Sanctuary volunteers and their many friends.

 Goliath passed away on May 5th, 2017.
 Goliath was 39 years of age and had been at the sanctuary for 15 years.
 He was a loyal guardian to sheep Helen, Nancy, Violet and June when first arriving at the sanctuary.

 Goliath had previously lived at a sheep farm, but when the sheep were sold at an auction, the nice lady decided, since he had been such a good pet for her grand-kids, that he deserved to be in a good place - which turned out to be PrimRose.

-Due to multiple health problems Ben left us for donkey heaven on April 23rd 2015.
-He will be with his friends that have went before him.
-He was a gentle, loving donkey and will be missed by Sheila, the volunteers, and all of the other Primrose Donkey Sanctuary animals.
-Rest in peace Ben, you will be missed.
+Due to multiple health problems, Ben left us for donkey heaven on April 23rd 2015.
+He was a gentle, loving donkey and will be missed by all.

 Many thanks to volunteer Wendy for this lovely tribute to Ben.

 Lucy and Annabell were put to sleep on the same day, since they were such wonderful friends, it was decided that they should go together.
 Annabell had been ill and we were waiting for spring, Lucy at 50 years old had coliced a few times and our vet thought it was best for Lucy to go to donkey heaven as well.